-The American watchmaking brand has recently started selling a couple of new aviation-inspired chronographs.
+The American brand has recently started selling a couple of new aviation-inspired chronographs.
 One of them is named Luminox F-22 Raptor and the other (we’ll get to it later) the Luminox F35 Lightning II.
-Being in fact updated versions of existing models, they feature more prominent titanium cases covered with stealthy matte black DLC treatment.
+Being, in fact, updated versions of existing models, they feature more prominent titanium cases covered with stealthy matte black DLC treatment.
 As usual, both feature a set of signature ever-glowing tubes filled with T25 tritium radioactive gas.

 Having close to zero practical value, the slide rule still can help you convert MPH (miles per hour) values to KMH (kilometers per hour) and back, given that the maximum speed of the object you are interested in is not higher than 100 km/h.